abhidesikan/madras-medley/content/book-reviews/battle-for-rama.md

 ---
-title: "The Battle for Rama : Case of the Temple at Ayodhya"
+title: "The Battle for Rama : Case of the Temple at Ayodhya - Review by Abhishek Desikan"
 date: 2023-09-30T08:30:56-07:00
 draft: false
 ---